-Marina is a Research Associate who has previously worked as a clinical audiologist.
+Marina is an Assistant Research Professor who has previously worked as a clinical audiologist.
 Her PhD work was carried out at Professor Brian Moore’s Auditory Perception Group and was focused on the evaluation of hearing-aid signal processing for people with ‘dead regions in the cochlea’, an abnormality affecting a particular type of sensory cell in the inner ear.
+Since then, her research has remained focused on improving outcomes for people with hearing devices, including hearing aids and cochlear implants.
+At SOUND Lab, her main role has been the development of spatial listening tests for the BEARS (Both Ears) clinical trial and the coordination of the Cambridge hospital site.
+BEARS is an NIHR-funded national trial assessing whether virtual-reality training improves spatial listening for children with bilateral cochlear implants.

 Marina is a Fellow of Wolfson College, where she is a tutor to undergraduate and graduate students.
 She is also a Fellow of the British Society of Audiology and an Associate Fellow of the Higher Education Academy.